balderdashy/sails-docs/tutorials/coffeeScript.md

-# Using CoffeeScript in a Sails App
+# Using CoffeeScript in a Sails app

 Sails supports using CoffeeScript to write your custom app code (like [actions](http://www.sailsjs.com/documentation/concepts/actions-and-controllers) and [models](http://www.sailsjs.com/documentation/concepts/core-concepts-table-of-contents/models-and-orm)).
 You can enable this support in three steps: